cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

 ### Features // Appoggio , will be deleted

 1. Configuration
 1.1 The host chain should accept all message types by default and maintain a blacklist of message types it does not permit
+// Check blacklist on hosting-authenticateTx

 2. Registration
 2.1 The controller of the interchain account must have authority over the account on the host chain to execute messages 2.2	A registered interchain account can be any account type supported by x/accounts

 3. Control
-3.01	The channel type through which a controller sends transactions to the host should be unordered 3.02	The message execution order should be determined at the packet level 3.03	Many controllers can send messages to many host accounts through the same channel 3.04	The controller of the interchain account should be able to receive information about the balance of the interchain account in the acknowledgment after a transaction was executed by the host
+3.01	The channel type through which a controller sends transactions to the host should be unordered // Channel setup only Unorderd

+3.02	The message execution order should be determined at the packet level 3.03	Many controllers can send messages to many host accounts through the same channel 3.04	The controller of the interchain account should be able to receive information about the balance of the interchain account in the acknowledgment after a transaction was executed by the host
 3.05	The user of the controller should be able to receive all the information contained in the acknowledgment without implementing additional middleware on a per-user basis
+// Mmmm
 3.06	Callbacks on the packet lifecycle should be supported by default 3.07	A user can perform module safe queries through a host chain account and return the result in the acknowledgment
 4. Host Execution